-Prerequisites: Mech 6 or 8, Math 22.
+Prerequisites: Mech 12, Math 22.
 An introduction to the fundamental theory of mechanical vibrations.
 After the study of undamped and damped systems with single and multiple degrees of freedom, consideration is given to such topics as transient vibrations, vibrations of continuous media, and analog and numerical methods.